 Lacking cultural sensitivity

-If you want to create something that is humorous or witty for your marketing, that can be a really great approach.
-But the humor has to be relevant and it should not come at the expense of cultural insensitivity.
+If you want to create something humorous or witty for your marketing, that can be a really great approach.
+But the humor has to be relevant, and it should not come at the expense of cultural insensitivity.

 No matter what you create, always make sure that you are respecting the culture of your audience.
 And if you’re not sure if an idea will fly, then reach out to a few different contacts or organizations to make sure your messaging is on point.
-When Dolce & Gabbana decided to do an advert that featured a Chinese woman attempting to eat Italian food with chopsticks, they thought people would laugh off.
+When Dolce & Gabbana decided to do an advert that featured a Chinese woman attempting to eat Italian food with chopsticks, they thought people would get a kick out of it.

 Be on brand, but not tone deaf

-In 2019, Burberry launched their very first Chinese New Year campaign.
-They chose to show a traditional family portrait style image, in which a family is seen wearing Burberry clothing.
-Sounds safe enough right?
+In 2019, Burberry launched its very first Chinese New Year campaign.
+They chose to show a traditional family portrait-style image, in which a family is seen wearing Burberry clothing.
+Sounds safe enough, right?
 Well, they missed the mark because a lot of people likened the aesthetic to being similar to what’s seen in Asian horror films.

 The campaign was called “Modern Tradition” and meant to put a new spin on traditional sentiments around Chinese New Year.
-But when you’re dealing with a time-honoured celebration, you have to be really careful that any new spins you’re attempting aren’t upending the things that consumers feel most connected to.
+But when you’re dealing with a time-honored celebration, you have to be careful that any new spins you’re attempting aren’t upending the things that consumers feel most connected to.